 She almost always has some within arm's reach.
 Her desk, where she used to keep candy bars and Diet Coke, includes a plastic drawer dedicated solely to cracker storage.
 She eats crackers on the way to the doctor, who she still needs to visit frequently.
 She'll eat more on the return trip home.

 The regular medical trips aren't new for Dick.

 Her bariatric surgery and its side effects are only the latest in a long string of issues, starting when she was diagnosed with leukemia at 3 years old.

 One day, Dick was playing outside and fell over.
 To her family's alarm, she rapidly accumulated bruises across her entire body.
 They rushed her to the hospital.
 Doctors told them if they had delayed another day, she might not have survived.

-Page 2 of 2 - The following years would take her in and out of the hospital for blood transfusions.
+The following years would take her in and out of the hospital for blood transfusions.
 Doctors told her family she had three to four years to live.

 Around 2004 she was back in the hospital again, this time for an abnormal heartbeat.
 Her heart would beat rapidly without stopping, leaving her unable to breathe.
 She spent 11 days hooked up to a ventilator, unconscious.

 "When I finally came to, I had to learn how to walk and eat again," she said.
 "When you don't use those muscles, they get all rubbery."